ebarcott-aerospike/ako-doc-dev/docs/Cluster-configuration-settings.md

 | clientKeyFilename                                          | No      | String   |         | The name of the secret key /file containing the operator's secret key.|

 ### Cert Path In Operator Source

-Specifies that the operator's certificate are mounted onto the operator's containers.
+Specifies that the operator's certificate files are mounted onto the operator's containers.

-The fields are

 | Field                                                                    | Required | Type      | Default | Description                                                                                                                                                                                                                                                                                                         |